signalfx/splunk-otel-android/README.md

 #### Detection of slow or frozen renders

 By default, Splunk RUM detects and reports slow or frozen screen renders.
-To disable this feature, call `.disableSlowRenderingDetection()` on the `Config.Builder`.
+To disable this feature, call `.slowRenderingDetectionEnabled(false)` on the `Config.Builder`.

 Splunk RUM defines renders as slow or frozen following the [Android Vitals definitions](https://developer.android.com/topic/performance/vitals/frozen):